Kara Lawson took many detours on trailblazing road to becoming Duke women’s basketball coach

 From 1998 to 2013, the Blue Devils reached the NCAA tournament regional finals 11 times and appeared in four Final Fours, twice losing in the national championship game.
 Since 2014, Duke has not advanced beyond the round of 16, and it missed the NCAA tournament in two of the past four seasons.

-Former coach Joanne P. McCallie resigned early last month with a year left on her contract, and 10 days later, Duke made it official by announcing the 1999 Washington Post All-Met Player of the Year as the fifth coach in program history, marking Lawson’s first college job.
+Former coach Joanne P. McCallie resigned early last month with a year left on her contract, and 10 days later, Duke made it official by announcing the 1999 Washington Post All-Met Player of the Year as the fifth coach in program history, Lawson’s first college job.

 “Anything she does, she does her homework,” Gibson said.
 “She studies the game.
 She really analyzes it.
 She’s a student of the game, and she’s always been like that.
 That was part of what made her above everybody else.
 She understood what was going on in the game, what was being done and how to react.”